 6.3.2.1.
 Sign On (start a participation)

-The client starts a participation.
+The client starts a participation for a specific repository.

 Note